tomas-fer/HybPhyloMaker/README.md

 7. Estimate species tree (ASTRAL, ASTRID, MRL, concatenation)
 8. Subselect suitable genes and repeat steps 6+7

-Uses many additional software that must be installed and put in the PATH prior tu run scripts (see Table located in docs folder).
+Uses many additional software that must be installed and put in the PATH prior to run scripts (see Table located in docs folder and consider to run install_software.sh).
 Also utilizes many scripts developed by others (located in HybSeqSource folder).
 PLEASE CITE APPROPRIATELY THOSE SCRIPTS WHEN USING HybPhyloMaker!

 Read manual located in docs folder before running HybPhyloMaker.